rfuzzo/MorrowindPlusPlus/fundamentals/ui.md

 ⭐ [**Unstretched Videos**](https://www.nexusmods.com/morrowind/mods/50482) by [Necrolesian](https://www.nexusmods.com/morrowind/users/70336838)\
 Adds black bars to the sides of the vanilla game videos, including the Bloodmoon videos, so they won't appear stretched when playing in widescreen (16:9).

+{% hint style="warning" %}
+This mod requires the **Mod Specific/Hi-def cutscene support** feature to be enabled in the Morrowind Code Patch.
+{% endhint %}

 [**Cutscenes Revamped - Cavern of the Incarnate**](https://www.nexusmods.com/morrowind/mods/49126)\
 A modern HD replacer for the Azura Cutscene that plays in the Cavern of the Incarnate.
 Works with Morrowind and OpenMW.

+{% hint style="warning" %}
+This mod requires the **Mod Specific/Hi-def cutscene support** feature to be enabled in the Morrowind Code Patch.
+{% endhint %}

 ## Menus